Skills check

 - English language test pathway (Section 2 of the acknowledgement form)

 Where English is not your primary language, you must provide evidence of a formal English language test result.
-Students must demonstrate they have achieved the Nursing and Midwifery Board of Australia (NMBA) minimum requirements as specified in the NMBA’s English language skills registration standard (2025).
+Students must demonstrate they have achieved the minimum requirements as specified in the NMBA’s English language skills registration standard (2025).
+Changes to English language test scores are in effect from 23 April 2026.
+Additional information about these changes is available on the Ahpra Accepted English language tests website.

 The assessment must have been completed less than 2 years from the date of submission of your application for the Diploma of Nursing.

-Formal English language tests are listed below, with their required outcomes to support enrolment.
-Please refer to the English language skills registration standard (2025) for specific requirements around the use of 2 test results:
+Accepted English language tests are listed below.
+Please refer to the NMBA English language skills registration standard (2025) in conjunction with the Ahpra Accepted English language tests website for more specific information.

 Selection criteria